Nationwide Job Search Strategy for Teachers

 - Talk to as many people as possible about your job search.

-Search the Alumni Career Network through LinkedIn to make new contacts and ask questions of UD alumni teachers in your field.
+- Search the Alumni Career Network in Hire a Flyer to make new contacts and ask questions of UD alumni teachers in your field.